spacetelescope/gwcs/docs/index.rst

 world coordinates (and vice versa).
 The basis of the GWCS object is astropy `modeling <https://docs.astropy.org/en/stable/modeling/>`__.
 Models that describe the pixel ⟷ world transformations can be chained, joined or combined with arithmetic operators using the flexible framework of compound models in modeling.
 This approach allows for easy access to intermediate frames.
-In the case of a celestial output frame `coordinates <http://docs.astropy.org/en/stable/coordinates/>`__. provides further transformations between standard celestial coordinate frames.
-Spectral output coordinates are instances of Quantity and can be transformed to other units with the tools in that package. ``Time`` coordinates are instances of ``Time``.
+In the case of a celestial output frame `coordinates <http://docs.astropy.org/en/stable/coordinates/>`__ provides further transformations between standard celestial coordinate frames.
+Spectral output coordinates are instances of `~astropy.units.Quantity` and can be transformed to other units with the tools in that package. `~astropy.time.Time` coordinates are instances of `~astropy.time.Time`.
-GWCS supports transforms initialized with `Quantity <http://docs.astropy.org/en/stable/api/astropy.units.Quantity.html#astropy.units.Quantity>`__ objects ensuring automatic unit conversion.
+GWCS supports transforms initialized with `~astropy.units.Quantity` objects ensuring automatic unit conversion.

 Pixel Conventions and Definitions
 ---------------------------------